Ruthalas/not-quite-daily-scraper/README.md

 ## Psuedocode

 * Gather variables from config file
+* Build output directory path, and create it if it does not exist
 * Open headless firefox instance with selenium
 * Loop through pages, setting each new page based on the 'next' link
     * Gather relevant page elements